House Party (video game): Development

 In July 2018, the game was removed from sale on Steam after a number of complaints over the game's content.
 House Party is now available in two different versions, the base game is rated "Mature" via Steam in which sex scenes are censored with black censor bars.
 There is an Explicit Content Add-On DLC rated "Adult Only”, (satisfying Steam's terms of service agreement) that removes the censorship.

 In 2018, Eek!
 Games held a competition to invite members of the public to audition to be included as part of the game with the gaming community to vote for their favorite.
 Of the entrants, two winners would be selected, one from the male entrants and other from the female entrants.
 On November 2, 2018, it was announced that streamer and influencer "Lety Does Stuff" and the members of Game Grumps, Arin Hanson and Dan Avidan, were selected as the winners.

 On April 11, 2019, Eek!
 Games announced the winners of their indie music artist contest.
 Popskyy and his song "FUNKBOX" were the winner, along with special mentions to Fokushi with the song "Dreamer", Treclar with the song "Whip-its", Kitanic Demon with the song "Chillax with KitanicDemon" and Fletnyx with the song "Chocolate Chip Cookies".
 In March 2022, it was announced that the game would finally be coming out of early access, alongside the option to play as a female character and the addition of the singer Doja Cat as a new guest in the game.

+Release

+The game's early access launch was a success; according to the developer, the game sold over 30,000 copies in the first few weeks, and 300,000 total sales during the first year.
+As of February 2023, the game has sold over 800,000 copies worldwide.

+Due to its strong sexual content and themes, Twitch blocked users from streaming gameplay footage of the title, regardless of which version of the game was being played.

 Reception

-Because of the controversial nature of the game, it was quickly popularized by gaming streamers and influencers such as the Game Grumps, PewDiePie, Jacksepticeye, NerdCubed, MattShea, and others.
+Because of the controversial nature of the game, it was quickly popularized by gaming streamers and influencers such as the Game Grumps, PewDiePie, Jacksepticeye, NerdCubed, and others.

 The game so far has few reviews by critics, John Walker of Rock, Paper, Shotgun named the game as "Worst Game of the Year" for 2017, criticizing its portrayal of women as misogynistic.
-Mark Steighner of DarkStation criticized the game as being "a juvenile take on sexuality, liberal profanity, and objectification of women".